-Brindle (kbr) is a color pattern causing black, blue, brown or lilac stripes on a red or yellow base color.
-Here we look at the variations and genetics of brindle coat in dogs.
+Brindle (kbr) is a pattern that causes black stripes on a red base color.
+Here we look at the variations and genetics of brindled coats in dogs.

 What is Brindle?

-Brindle appears in dogs that express an A-Locus pattern (clear sable, shaded sable, agouti, saddle back or tan point).
-Brindle adds random vertical stripes of eumelanin-pigmented coat running from top to bottom over the red base color pigmented by phaeomelanin.
+Brindle adds random vertical stripes of eumelanin-pigmented coat running from top to bottom over the red base color with visible phaeomelanin.
 Learn more about pigment types here.

 The kbr-Allele

-There are three alleles at the K-Locus: KB (dominant black), kbr (brindle) and ky (normal expression).
+There are three alleles at the K-Locus: KB (dominant black), kbt (brindle), and ky (normal expression).

-kbrindle is recessive to KB but dominant over ky.
-The kbr allele causes a mix between these phenotypes with stripes of eumelanin on all coat areas pigmented by phaeomelanin.
+kbrindle is recessive to KBlack but dominant over kyellow.
+The kbr allele causes a mix between these phenotypes with stripes of eumelanin on top of all areas with visible phaeomelanin.

 There seems to be more to brindle than we currently understand.
 Newer research by Vetgenomics Russia from 2023 indicates that brindle alleles can change between generations.